Silvenga/silvenga.com/input/posts/virtual-disk-service-stalled.md

 Oddly all these issues basically revolved around disk issues, time to check that part of the system?
 Now, I'm running this particular server in a software RAID-1 (it's a cheap server) using the same method I wrote about [here](https://silvenga.com/raid1-windows-server-2016/).
 This is definitely not a standard solution in the Windows land, but I've tested this method in my testbed, and have never any had issues.
 I truly didn't believe this to be the problem, but I fired up Disk Management just to poke around.
 The message `Connecting to Virtual Disk Service...` greeted me and wouldn't leave (yes, the Virtual Disk service was enabled and running, I restarted it to make sure).

 ## The Ultimate Solution

-> Hardware: the parts of a computer that can be kicked.  - Jeff Pesis

 This is when the pieces started to fit together - something that the Virtual Disk service accessed was having issues.
 I bet if I waited long enough, whatever thing that was stalling the service would timeout.
 I opted to test this by opening the Task Manager and waiting for the IO stats to display.
 Behold, my patience was rewarded!
 Now to isolate the root cause...